kylejlin/chs-class-apparel/particles/README.md

   - `6` will load the ring
   - `7` will load "2021"

+- Press the `t` key to toggle the particle emitter types between orange particle emitters and yellow particle emitters.

 - To download an image of what you see on the screen, right click and then click "Save Image As", just as you would download an ordinary image.

   - The background of the downloaded image will be transparent.